terems-org/webz-api/README.md

 # WebZ API v0.9 beta ([Pedesis](https://www.pinterest.com/teremterem/pedesis-from-ancient-greek-a-leaping/))

 WebZ API serves two purposes:
- 1. At one hand it let's us develop new WebZ Filters which we can then plug into [WebZ Server](https://github.com/terems-org/webz-server#webz-server-v09-beta-pedesis) in order to have some server side java functionality in place.
+ 1. At one hand it lets new WebZ Filters be developed and then plugged into [WebZ Server](https://github.com/terems-org/webz-server#webz-server-v09-beta-pedesis) in order to have some custom server side java functionality in place.
- 2. At the other hand it also allows us to extend the other side of the server - implement custom file sources - for ex. adapters for external storages like Dropbox, adapters for SCM providers like GitHub (Git adapters) or some "synthetic" file sources the data for which may originally even not be structured as a file system.
+ 2. At the other hand it also allows the server to be extended at the other end - custom file sources can be implemented: for ex. adapters for external storages like Dropbox, adapters for SCM providers like GitHub (Git adapters) or even some "synthetic" file sources the data for which may originally not be structured as a file tree.